zudlandport/urlshortener/README.md

 ![21_0609a SCREENPRINT url shortner](https://user-images.githubusercontent.com/54818691/121521768-71803c80-c9c2-11eb-9387-5ad2cc104304.png)

 ## Challenges:
-The biggest challenge was that two elements of this assignment included significant ramp-up time for me, one of which I overcame (though my overall coding time was closer to 10 hours than 4 hours -- though my `after-5.25-hours` branch marks my progress after 5.25 hours -- some architecture but no Module yet), and the other challenge I did not overcome.
+The biggest challenge was that two elements of this assignment included significant ramp-up time for me, one of which I overcame (though my overall coding time was closer to 10 hours than 4 hours; before merging my final changes, I created a `after-5.25-hours` branch that contains my progress after 5.25 hours:  some architecture but no Module yet).
+The other challenge I did not overcome.

 Challenge 1 was that the completed product had to be encapsulated into GitHub.
 That meant I would either have to,